 – multibearer control (MBC).

 The BMC provides a set of continuous point-to-multipoint connectionless services.
-These are used to carry internal logical channels, and are also offered to the higher layers.
-These services operate in the direction FT to PT, and are available to all PTs within range.
+These are used to carry internal logical channels and are also offered to the higher layers.
+These services operate in the direction FT to PT and are available to all PTs within range.

 The CMC provides connectionless point-to-point or point-to-multipoint services to the higher layers.
 These services may operate in both directions between one specific FT and one or more PTs.